-If the Ten-Year Network Development Plan developed in accordance with Article 8 of Regulation (EC) No 714/2009 or a national plan developed and approved in accordance with Article 22 of Directive 2009/72/EC specifies that a DC-connected power park module will become AC-connected to the synchronous area, the relevant TSO may specify that either:
+If the Ten-Year Network Development Plan developed in accordance with Article 30 of Regulation (EU) 2019/943 or a national plan developed and approved in accordance with Article 51 of Directive (EU) 2019/944 specifies that an asynchronously connected power park module and an asynchronously connected electricity storage module will become AC-connected to the synchronous area, the relevant TSO may specify that either:

-— the DC-connected power park module shall have the capabilities prescribed in Article 25(4) of Regulation (EU) 2016/631 for that synchronous area installed at the time of initial connection and commissioning of the DC-connected power park module to the AC-network; or
+— the asynchronously connected power park module and the asynchronously connected electricity storage module shall have the capabilities prescribed in Article 25(4) of RfG 2.0 for that synchronous area installed at the time of initial connection and commissioning of the asynchronously connected power park module and the asynchronously connected electricity storage module to the AC-network; or

-— the DC-connected power park module owner shall demonstrate to, and then reach agreement with, the relevant system operator and the relevant TSO on how the reactive power capability prescribed in Article 25(4) of Regulation (EU) 2016/631 for that synchronous area will be provided in the event that the DC-connected power park module becomes AC-connected to the synchronous area.
+— the asynchronously connected power park module owner and the asynchronously connected electricity storage module owner shall demonstrate to, and then reach agreement with, the relevant system operator and the relevant TSO on how the reactive power capability prescribed in Article 25(4) of RfG 2.0 for that synchronous area will be provided in the event that the asynchronously connected power park module and the asynchronously connected electricity storage module becomes AC-connected to the synchronous area.

-With regard to reactive power capability, the relevant system operator may specify supplementary reactive power to be provided if the connection point of a DC-connected power park module is neither located at the high-voltage terminals of the step-up transformer to the voltage level of the connection point nor at the alternator terminals, if no step-up transformer exists.
-This supplementary reactive power shall compensate the reactive power exchange of the high-voltage line or cable between the high-voltage terminals of the step-up transformer of the DC-connected power park module or its alternator terminals, if no step-up transformer exists, and the connection point and shall be provided by the responsible owner of that line or cable.
+With regard to reactive power capability, the relevant system operator may specify supplementary reactive power to be provided if the connection point of an asynchronously connected power park module and an asynchronously connected electricity storage module is neither located at the high-voltage terminals of the step-up transformer to the voltage level of the connection point nor at the asset terminals, if no step-up transformer exists.
+This supplementary reactive power shall compensate the reactive power exchange of the high-voltage line or cable between the high-voltage terminals of the step-up transformer of the asynchronously connected power park module and the asynchronously connected electricity storage module or the assets terminals, if no step-up transformer exists, and the connection point and shall be provided by the responsible owner of that line or cable.

-With regard to priority to active or reactive power contribution for DC-connected power park modules, the relevant system operator, in coordination with the relevant TSO shall specify whether active power contribution or reactive power contribution has priority during faults for which fault-ride-through capability is required.
-If priority is given to active power contribution, its provision shall be established within a time from the fault inception as specified by the relevant system operator, in coordination with the relevant TSO.Regulation (EU) 2016/1388
+With regard to priority to active or reactive power contribution for asynchronously connected power park modules and asynchronously connected electricity storage modules, the relevant system operator, in coordination with the relevant TSO shall specify whether active power contribution or reactive power contribution has priority during faults for which fault-ride-through capability is required.
+If priority is given to active power contribution, its provision shall be established within a time from the fault inception as specified by the relevant system operator, in coordination with the relevant TSO.

+With respect to reactive power capability for asynchronously connected demand facilities, asynchronously connected power-to-gas demand the actual reactive power range at the interface point shall be specified by the relevant TSO for importing and exporting reactive power prescribed in Article 15(1) of DC 2.0.

+Article 40a

+Fault-ride-through capability of power-to-gas demand units

+With regard to fault-ride-through capability of asynchronously connected power-to-gas demand units:

+the asynchronously connected power-to-gas demand unit shall, when operating above the minimum operating level, shall be capable of staying connected to the network and continuing to operate stably after the isolated AC network has been disturbed by faults in the isolated AC network according to a voltage-against-time-profile in line with Figure X-d and Tables X.1.1 to X.1.2.

+Figure X-d: Fault-ride-through profile of a Power-to-Gas Demand Unit.